ubghacking/ubghacking.github.io/_posts/2023-06-26-pivoting-basics-part1.md

 <h3>Pivoting!? - Part 1</h3>

 What the heck is pivoting?
-In short, it is a technique that is used after a foothold is gained onto a compromised machine, and you wish to access a network that is otherwise not publically accessible, such as a second internal network interface.
+In short, it is a technique that is used after a foothold is gained on a target machine, and you wish to access a network that is otherwise not publically accessible, such as from a second internal network interface.
 For an example, let's consider the following.
 Let's imagine you have a web server, call it WEB01, with a public IP of 10.10.110.10, which you have compromised and have access to.
-If you wish to pivot to an internal network, 172.18.1.0/24, pivoting on the WEB01 box would provide you access to the internal 172.18.1.0/24 to your Kali Linux machine.
+If you wish to pivot to an internal network, 172.18.1.0/24, pivoting on the WEB01 box would provide you access to the internal 172.18.1.0/24, which you could then access on your Kali Linux machine.

 For the following scenario, and for the rest of my walkthroughs, the following will remain true: